-Turning off Your Dehumidifier
+Turning Off Your Dehumidifier

 Follow these steps to turn off your whole-house dehumidifier for the winter:

-- Set the unit’s built-in humidistat to the “off” position or to the highest percent of relative humidity possible to prevent it from running.
+- Set the unit’s built-in humidistat to the “off” position or the highest percent of relative humidity possible to prevent it from running.
 If you can’t locate the humidistat, look in the return air plenum above or near the unit.
 It might also be installed on the wall near your thermostat.

 - Close the bypass duct damper or switch it to the “winter” position.
 Be aware that not all whole-house dehumidifiers have a damper.
-If yours does, it will be located in the round duct connected to the unit.
+If yours does, it will be in the round duct connected to the unit.

 - Clean and dry all surfaces of the dehumidifier to prevent mold and mildew growth.
 This makes for a more seamless setup next spring when you turn your dehumidifier back on.

 If turning off your dehumidifier sounds like too much of a hassle, ask one of our technicians to complete the job while we’re performing fall furnace maintenance!
 We’ll make sure your dehumidifier is set up for hibernating all winter.